Jennifer Moyle

-She also conducted research on the properties of purified isocitric enzymes and calcium import in the mitochondria during cellular respiration.

 Biography

 Jennifer Moyle was born in Norwich, England and attended Norwich High School for Girls.
 She was the daughter of S.H.
 Leonard Moyle and Olive M. Dakin.
 She had a sister named Vivian, who also studied biochemistry.

 Moyle began schooling at Norwich High School for Girls in 1926 where she remained until entering Girton College of Cambridge University in 1939.
 While studying there, she earned a "Title of Bachelor of Arts Degree", the equivalent of modern-day Bachelor of Arts, in 1942.
 She specialized in Biochemistry, and also attended many lectures on philosophy.

 In 1955, Moyle began her PhD work at the University of Edinburgh, and was awarded a PhD in zoology in 1958.

 Moyle conducted a lot of research regarding cellular respiration, oxidative phosphorylation, and properties of purified isocitric enzymes.
 She was a major contributor to the development of the chemiosmotic theory regarding ATP synthesis.

 Military service

 Shortly after earning her degree, Moyle entered the Auxiliary Territorial Service during World War II.
 She went into military intelligence, where she soon become an intelligence officer in MI8.
 There, she was promoted to second in command of a section dealing with intelligence obtained from ciphers breaking German codes.

 After World War II, she continued service for another year helping teach servicemen how to return to civilian life.